Enrollment for future sessions will open approximately 6 months prior to the start of each session.

 - Compare governmental accounting GAAP basis to legal basis.

-The course is presented within 60 to 64 hours of classroom instruction and requires 80–100 hours of participant involvement outside the classroom.
-Because each participant is required to review the State Administrative Manual and other references not readily available to the participant outside the work site, it is recommended that four hours of state time per week, in addition to class time, be allowed for class preparation.
+The course is presented with 60-64 hours of classroom instruction and requires 80-100 hours of participant involvement outside the classroom.
+It is recommended that four hours of state time per week, in addition to class time, be allowed for class preparation.
+Beginning with the Fall 2023 semester, all classes will be held in person at Department of Finance.

 Certificates of Completion will be awarded at the end of the session to those participants who attain a required number of points.
+Successful completion of the State Fund Accounting Course is equivalent to credit for three semester hours toward the required accounting courses for accounting classifications.
 Neither repetition of the class nor registration fee refunds are offered to those who do not achieve the minimum points total.